zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 # Matcher

-There are multiple build in matchers to identify the strength of a password.
-All build in matchers are sync but custom matcher have the possibility to be async.
+The @zxcvbn-ts/core library provides built-in matchers to evaluate the strength of a password.
-Therefor if you are using an async custom matcher you need to use the `zxcvbnAsync` function.
+Custom matchers can also be created, including asynchronous matchers such as the pwned-matcher which can be found in the [@zxcvbn-ts/matcher-pwned](https://www.npmjs.com/package/@zxcvbn-ts/matcher-pwned) library.
+When using an asynchronous custom matcher, the zxcvbnAsync function should be used.

-## bruteforce
+## Built-in Matchers
+There are several built-in matchers available:

+### Bruteforce

-The bruteforce is the matcher that needs to be used last, in order to check if the password can be guessed by brute force
+The bruteforce matcher is used to determine if a password can be guessed by brute force.
+This will be the last matcher used when evaluating password strength.

-## date
+### Date

-The date matcher tries to find dates inside a password for example 2020-05-05 or dates without separators.
+The date matcher searches for dates in the format YYYY-MM-DD or dates without separators.

-## dictionary
+### Dictionary

-The dictionary matcher tries to find a word inside one of the dictionaries that you provided from the language packages or by yourself.
+The dictionary matcher attempts to find a word inside one of the provided dictionaries.
-There are three variants of it.
+There are multiple variants of this matcher:

-1. Plain: It will just search for the exact word in the dictionaries
+1. Plain: searches for the exact word in the dictionaries
-2. Reverse: It will reverse the password and search the dictionaries
+2. Reverse: reverses the password and searches the dictionaries
-3. L33t: It will transform l33t speak to normal characters and search the dictionaries for example `P4$$w0rd` will be transformed to `Password`.
-Additionaly it wil transform the extended l33t speak like `|_| => u` too.
+3. L33t: transforms l33t speak to normal characters and searches the dictionaries.
+This includes transforming extended l33t speak like |_| => u.
-4. Diceware: If the password was found in the diceware dictionary it gets a fixed score for this finding
+4. Diceware: If the password is found in the diceware dictionary, a fixed score is assigned to this finding.

-## regex
+### Regex

-The regex matcher tries to find a string by a regex.
-Currently, it is only one regex with the recent years
+The regex matcher searches for a string using a regex pattern.
+Currently, it only searches for recent years.

-## repeat
+### Repeat

-The repeat matcher tries to find repeated patterns like `aaaaaaa` or `byebyebye`
+The repeat matcher searches for repeated patterns like aaaaaaa or byebyebye.

-## sequence
+### Sequence

-The sequence matcher tries to identify sequences by looking for repeated differences in unicode codepoint for example `abcdef` or `1234567`
+The sequence matcher identifies sequences by looking for repeated differences in Unicode codepoints, for example, abcdef or 1234567.

-## spatial
+### Spatial

-The spatial matcher tries to find patterns from keyboard layout for example `qwertz`
+The spatial matcher searches for patterns based on keyboard layout, for example, qwertz.

-## custom
+## Custom Matcher

-You can create matcher if you need which can be async.
-If you create an async matcher you should debounce the function.
-For this you can use the included debounce function
+Custom matchers can be created if needed, including asynchronous matchers.
+If creating an asynchronous matcher, the function should be debounced using the included debounce function.

-### create a custom matcher
+### Creating a Custom Matcher

-This is an example to create a custom matcher to check for the minLength.
-The scoring is just for showing purpose and should be adjusted to your needs.
-Be aware that we don't recommend using a minLength matcher.
+Here is an example of how to create a custom matcher to check for minimum password length.
+Please note that we do not recommend using a minimum length matcher.

 ```ts
 import { zxcvbnOptions } from '@zxcvbn-ts/core'